 - Sign the Petition

-- Submit your comments expressing your concerns on this project to FERC.
+- Submit your Draft Environmental Impact Statement comments about your concerns.
 Go to www.ferc.gov, click on Documents and Filings.
 Use eComment for a short statement, eFiling for a longer one.
 Your comment should refer to Algonquin Incremental Market Project, Docket # CP14-96.
 Address comments to Ms. Kimberly D. Bose, Secretary.